-In response to the COVID-19 crisis, the California Institute for Regenerative Medicine (CIRM) funded a clinical study with the following goals:
+In response to the COVID-19 crisis, the California Institute for Regenerative Medicine (CIRM) funded a clinical study with the following initial goals:

 How we are going to do it